catness/100-days-of-code/log.md

 ### Day 93: 2019-08-01

 * Implemented inventory screen scrolling: with scrollwheel - sort of smooth, and with keys - row by row.

+### Day 94: 2019-08-02

+* Fixed the inventory scrolling bugs (stuck item counts, rows cut in half) and improved the panel appearance (spacing, centering).